why is hotel wifi so bad

 Is WiFi a Less Priority for Hotels?

-When you’re searching for a hotel online or in a brochure, you’ll come across all sorts of amenities such as the large size swimming pool, a spa, and activities for the kids and all kinds of other facilities.
-And perhaps in small font on the bottom of the page, you’ll see mention of a WiFi network.
+When searching for a hotel online or in a brochure, you’ll come across all sorts of amenities such as the large swimming pool, a spa, and activities for the kids and all kinds of other facilities.
+And perhaps in small fonts at the bottom of the page, you’ll see mention of a WiFi network.

 But there’s a caveat to this.

-Trying to hide the WiFi device behind a bunch of obstacles ends up reducing the WiFi signal strength, WiFi range, and, therefore, its speed.
-As it turns out, numerous hotels use older equipment as the latest WiFi infrastructure is not their top priority.
-A wall is an interference.
-A door is an interference.
+Trying to hide the WiFi device behind a bunch of obstacles reduces the signal strength, range, and, therefore, speed.
+Numerous hotels use older equipment, as the latest WiFi infrastructure is not their top priority.
+A wall is interference.
+A door is interference.
 Interference means dropped and unreliable connections.

-Typically, ISPs sign contracts with hotels to provide them with the equipment and services for a certain period.
-This period could be up to many years, which leads to an older standard of equipment for the hotel after a certain time, and since replacing them is costly, hotels tend to leave the network as it is, not investing in any upgrades that can improve the guest’s experience.
+Typically, ISPs sign contracts with hotels to provide them with equipment and services for a certain period.
+This period could be many years, which leads to an older standard of equipment for the hotel after a certain time.
+Since replacing them is costly, hotels tend to leave the network as it is, not investing in any upgrades that can improve the guest’s experience.

-If you’re experiencing sluggish internet speeds, chances are that the hotel you’re staying in is using a piece of older equipment, perhaps the 2.4 GHz band, which is compatible with almost all WiFi devices but doesn’t deal well with congestion when compared with a 5 GHz WiFi network.
+If you’re experiencing sluggish internet speeds, chances are that the hotel you’re staying in is using older equipment.
+Perhaps it is using the 2.4 GHz band, which is compatible with almost all WiFi devices but doesn’t deal well with congestion compared with a 5 GHz WiFi network.

 How to Fix a Slow Internet Connection